 Delicious cherry + chocolate baked oatmeal cups are the perfect grab-n-go breakfast or snack!
 Sweetened with monk fruit (or preferred sweetener), these baked oatmeal cups are super nutritious and contain no oil, butter or refined sugar.
 They’re also loaded with fiber so you’ll stay satisfied through the morning.
 This easy baked oatmeal cups recipe is easily gluten and dairy free, freezer-friendly and great for both adults & kids!

 I want to take a moment to thank the Michigan Cherry Committee for sponsoring this post.

-These cherry oatmeal cups are a new family favorite!
+We love banana oatmeal muffin cups and these cherry oatmeal cups are a new family favorite!
 They’re made with Michigan grown Montmorency tart cherries and plenty of chocolate chips.
-Baked oatmeal cups are great to meal prep, so you have them on hand for a busy week.
+Like our lemon blueberry baked oatmeal cups and banana baked oatmeal, these are great to meal prep, so you have them on hand for a busy week.
 My kids love these for an easy breakfast and they will be great for an after school snack.
 I’ve been enjoying them as dessert with a cup of hot tea.

 Delicious Michigan Grown Montmorency Tart Cherries